Looking for Qualified Marketing Talent? Here’s What You Need to Know

 The most valuable asset to any business is its people.
 This is true whether you’re an entrepreneur building out your initial team or you’re working for an established business.

-Companies will continue to struggle with attracting and retaining skilled talent.
+Companies will continue to attract and retain skilled talent.

 Boomers are retiring — leaving a gap in the jobs they held and a skills gap in the talent required to fill them.

 The skills gap is shifting.
-Less people are learning the trades we still need (like health care professionals and construction).
-Then there’s job automation with new technology that’s out-pacing traditional education options.
+Less people are learning the trades we need, like health care professionals and construction.
+Then there’s job automation with AI tech that’s out-pacing traditional education options.

 While the points above apply to the American workforce at large, let’s get more granular on why quality marketing talent is elusive, too.